kragen/derctuo/markdown/desiccant-climate-control.md

 [1]: https://www.xe.com/currencyconverter/convert/?Amount=1&From=RUB&To=USD

-Alabaster is especially tempting due to its 34 times lower price per mass, and also because it doesn't glom together into a sticky mass when you regenerate it, though it can when you hydrate it.
+Alabaster is especially tempting due to its 34 times lower price per mass, and also because it doesn’t glom together into a sticky mass when you regenerate it, though it can when you hydrate it.

-Alabaster's molar mass is 136.14 g/mol anhydrous, 145.15 g/mol as
+Alabaster’s molar mass is 136.14 g/mol anhydrous, 145.15 g/mol as
 hemihydrate, and 172.172 g/mol as dihydrate.
 Converting the dihydrate back to the hemihydrate is more difficult than with muriate of lime, requiring 100°–150°, and conversion back to the anhydrous form